6 Examples of How Mining Technology Has Driven Operational Efficiency in Spite of COVID-19

 MTS is well versed with helping mines build up strategies and create practical road maps for execution.
 Take a look at our Services page for more info.

 Mining technology does not always have to be complicated or expensive.
 MTS has helped develop and deploy solutions to tackle a variety of problems, typically using technology and hardware already present on sites.
 Where this isn’t present, cost-effective options are explored to add the required missing piece/s.

-We will go through some examples of challenges and how they have been tackled with data and technology.
+We will go through some examples of challenges and how they have been tackled with data and new technology in mining.

 At-a-glance information available

 It is important to track production and asset performance, yet many operations wait until the end of the shift/day/week to review this performance.
 A post-mortem approach doesn’t allow for changes during the period that could have a positive affect on the outcome (such as short interval control measures to decrease truck queuing times or improve shovel dig rates).